kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 * This is not a tutorial.
 I may do tutorials on certain parts of the code in the future but for now, I'm just documenting the approach I took to solve a specific problem.

-* [The kdz code is thoroughly commented on GitHub](https://github.com/kaidez/kdz "See the kdz code on GitHub") for your review: feel free to look at it and ask questions/make comments about it in a post comment.
-When reviewing the code, you want to look at the modules in the [`config` folder](https://github.com/kaidez/kdz/tree/master/config "Review the npm code modules for kdz") as well as [the core `kdz.js` file](https://github.com/kaidez/kdz/blob/master/kdz.js "Review the core "kdz.js" file").
+* [The "kdz" code is thoroughly commented on GitHub](https://github.com/kaidez/kdz "See the "kdz" code on GitHub") for your review: feel free to look at it and ask questions/make comments about it in a post comment.
+When reviewing the code, you want to look at the modules in the [`config` folder](https://github.com/kaidez/kdz/tree/master/config "Review the npm code modules for "kdz"") as well as [the core `kdz.js` file](https://github.com/kaidez/kdz/blob/master/kdz.js "Review the core "kdz.js" file").

 * This tool will (probably) never be published as an [npm](https://www.npmjs.com/) package so if you want to download it, please [read the repo's "Before you install" section](https://github.com/kaidez/kdz#before-you-install "Read the repo's "Before you install" section") first.

 <a name="how-this-started"></a>
 ## How This Started

 I had a project at work where I had to create a single page website using a standard HTML5/CSS/JavaScript web stack.
-The tools in my development environment were configured like this:
+The project tooling was set up like this in my dev environment:

 * [Jade](http://jade-lang.com/ "Review the Jade HTML template engine") was used for HTML5 pre-processing.
 * [LESS](http://lesscss.org/ "Review the LESS pre-processor") was used for CSS pre-processing.